Note: This post may contain affiliate links! Check our disclaimer if you need more info!

 It’s a little known fact that Milan has some of the coolest old school toy stores in the world!
 The most popular one, Nano Bleu, is actually a few blocks from the Duomo – right in the heart of the city.
 Buy your kid some one-of-a-kind toys and earn the cool points of the century!

 Frolic in the Indro Montanelli Public Gardens [Pubblici Indro Montanelli]

 For such a sprawling metropolitan, Milan actually has a pretty decent number of parks for kids to play, run around, and burn off some energy.
 Indro Montanelli Public Gardens is one of them!
 Located adjacent to the Natural History Museum and Planetarium, this inner city park has fountains, playgrounds, and tons of shade.

 Learn about science at Leonardo da Vinci National Museum of Science and Technology [Museo Nazionale Scienza E Tecnologia Leonardo di Vinci]

-The Museum of Science and Technology is the largest science themed museum in Italy and one of the largest in all of Europe.
+The Museum of Science and Technology is the largest science-themed museum in Italy and one of the largest in all of Europe.
 It prides itself on being an interactive experience; visitors can perform experiments in labs, participate in educational workshops, visit exhibition areas, and so much more.
-Kids under 3 are free but everyone aged 3-26 [or over 65] can get into the museum for only 7.50 Euros.
-Everyone else is only 10 Euros.
+Experience the museum [and skip the line] by getting tickets here.

 Have a blast at Milan Children’s Museum [Museo Dei Bambini Milano]